becc/becc.github.io/_posts/2015-03-19-make-yosemite-secure.md

     * Easy to type, hard to guess, very hard to brute force.

 2. Don't leave the door unlocked
   * Automatic login: Off
   * Display login window as: Name and password
   * Uncheck all boxes.

 3. Disable the guest user
   * Select the “Guest User”
   * Uncheck “Allow guests to log in to this computer.”
   * Uncheck “Allow guest users to connect to shared folders.”

 # Security Pane Settings

 Open the “Security & Privacy” pane in System Preferences.

 1. Automatically lock your screen when you're away
   * Select “General” tab.
   * Check “Require password 1 minute after sleep or screen saver begins.

 2. Make malware difficult to install
   * Select “General” tab.
   * Select “Mac App Store and identified developers.

 3. Encrypt your disk
   * Select FileVault and click “Turn On FileVault.”
   * Select the user accounts you want to allow to log in to the computer.
   * Write down the displayed recovery key.
-      Keep this key in case you forget your password, because it’s the only way you can recover your data.
+    Keep this key in case you forget your password, because it’s the only way you carecover your data.
   * Select “Do not store the recovery key with apple.”

 4. Turn on the firewall
   * Select the Firewall tab.
   * Click “Turn On Firewall.”
   * Select “Firewall Options” and
   * check “Block all incoming connections.”

 5. Make yourself private
   * Select the “Privacy” tab and
   * uncheck “Enable Location Services.”
   * Open “Diagnostics & Usage” and
   * uncheck “Send diagnostics & usage data to Apple.”

 # Prevent a hacker from wiping your computer

 1. Open the "iCloud" Pane in System Preferences
   * Uncheck “Back to My Mac”
   * Uncheck “Find My Mac” to prevent a hacker from wiping your drive.

 Doing these items make your system more secure than most.
 Remember, when you're running from a bear, you don't have to be the fastest, just don't be the slowest.